Khadka-Bishal/ReactLite/README.md

 this is my tiny “react-ish” renderer that I wrote to learn how React works under the hood.

-**not production, not a library, not trying to compete with react**
-this is mainly me learning fiber, hooks, lazy resources, scheduling, diffing, etc.
+mainly me learning fiber, hooks, lazy resources, scheduling, diffing, etc.

 I basically built a very small react-like engine: